douchuan/jvm/README.md

 Sun is a great company, in the era of C++, they created JVM & HotSpot.

 Now, we have Rust, a better tool, let’s remake JVM!
-To explore the limits of Rust, then break through the limit.

 Pay tribute to  frontline medical staff!
 Thank you for your contribution to the fight against the epidemic.

 ## Usage

-Modify the run.sh script according to your environment
+Modify the run.sh script according to your environment.

-if you installed JDK, but can not find jre path, try cmd:
+If you installed JDK, but can not find jre path, try:

 ```shell
 java -XshowSettings:properties
 ```

-## Road map
+## Roadmap

 - pass test cases in JDK
 - WebAssembly, make the JVM work in Browser